ISAITB/docs-tdl/source/constructs/index.rst

 executed but will not be displayed on the test execution diagram or included in test case reports.
 A lighter alternative is to set the step as ``collapsed`` in which case it will be included in the execution diagram and reports, but will be presented as initially collapsed.
-This approach could be interesting for example if the step in question requests inputs that you still want to make available for later review be expanding the step's display and selecting the step's report.
+This approach could be interesting for example if the step in question requests inputs that you still want to make available for later review by expanding the step's display and selecting the step's report.

 .. code-block:: xml